Current Trainees

 Postdoctoral Research Fellow

-Dr. Oliphant has a strong interest in policy analysis and firearm injury prevention research with recent publications in the field, analyzing the spatial dependence of shootings in Detroit and assessing the effect of Wisconsin’s handgun waiting period repeal on suicide.
-He earned his master’s in public policy and certificate in injury science from the University of Michigan and received his doctorate from the School of Criminal Justice at Michigan State University.
-As a graduate student he was a research assistant with the Firearm Safety Among Children and Teens Consortium.
+Dr. Oliphant’s research is focused on understanding the impacts of firearm laws and social policies on self-harm and interpersonal firearm injury.
+The overarching goal of his work is to inform interventions and policies that are equitable and effective.
+Prior to joining the Institute for Firearm Injury Prevention, he earned a master’s in public policy and certificate in injury science from the University of Michigan and received his doctorate from the School of Criminal Justice at Michigan State University.
+As a graduate student, he was a research assistant with the Firearm Safety Among Children and Teens Consortium where he contributed to research projects on youth firearm carrying and extreme risk protection orders.
 Starting in September 2023, Dr. Oliphant will be working closely under the direction of Drs.
 Justin Heinze and Patrick Carter as mentoring faculty during his fellowship.

 Eugenio Weigend Vargas, PhD